Personal Line of Credit: Definition, Types, and Advantages

 If you’re in a bind and can’t qualify for any other type of financing, pawn shops can offer money in exchange for valuable items.
 There is a drawback, however.
 If you can’t repay the amount borrowed by a certain date, the pawn shop keeps your collateral and resells it to recoup the costs.

-How do I get a Line of Credit?
+How to get a personal Line of Credit

 Depending on your lender, getting a Line of Credit is a straightforward process.
 Here's what you can expect.